Law Careers

 The areas of law that you can ultimately practise in are wide.
 Whilst you do not need to make any decisions right now, having an idea of the breadth of practice areas is useful.

-Getting some work experience can help you decide if a career in the law is for you or not, even though you do not need to decide exactly what that role might be just yet.
+Obtaining some practical experience working in the law can help you decide if a career in the law is for you or not, even though you do not need to decide exactly what that role might be just yet.

 Next steps